cthiel/cardboard/README.md

 # CardBoard

-A Kanban Board Application based on Rails 3.1.0.rc5
+A simple card grouping application with a little bit of collaboration, based on Rails 3.1.0.rc5

 It's designed to be flexible!
-Use it for card sorting, and tracking anything.
+Use it for organizing tasks, Kanban, card sorting, or tracking anything.

 ## Demo